yowainwright/yowainwright/README.md

 I've presented at [JS.LA](https://www.youtube.com/watch?v=8YQ8BGSOsyE) on the benefits of CI/CD tools.

 I currently architect developer experience tools for [GoodRx](https://www.goodrx.com/).<br>
-I do this using Typescript, Go, & Python.<br>
+I do this using Typescript, Go, & Python.
-I'm excited about Rust!

 ---